tjloe/coinstarr/README.md

     1997.73       -26.64
 ```

+## In Development
+Future updates may include integration with other packages like `ggplot2` for graphs and `tinytex` for standardized reporting.
+Suggestions for improvement are always welcome!

 ## Note from the Author
 This package was prepared for Intro to Programming for Applied Political Data Science, GOVT-696-002, taught by Ryan T. Moore in the School of Public Affairs at American University.